clux/kubecon2020/source/slides.md

 notes:
 - much code
 - client api, also informers for every object
-- as a result; client-go > 100K LOC (without vendoring)
+- NEXT: as a result; client-go > 100K LOC (without vendoring)
-- and i'm not trying to judge here. this is great. the fact that everything looks the same in here, is what enables `kubectl` to provide such a consistent interface.
+- and i'm not at all passing judgement at this. this is great. the fact that everything looks the same in here, is what enables `kubectl` to provide such a consistent interface, even if the language makes it hard for you to do so.
+- moving on to documented concepts

 ---
 ### kubernetes.io: api endpoints